 To better understand the work, for the exhibition the space will be emptied, as it was originally.
 A twelve-minute multimedia experience composed of photos, film fragments and audio will help to transport the visitor into the story about ‘Waxing Arcs’ and the artist Richard Serra, including the work’s museum-related history and the perception of the space.
 This multimedia presentation is designed in cooperation with IJsfontein.

 With this exhibition, Museum Boijmans Van Beuningen wants to show that the appearance and meaning of works of art are not necessarily fixed, but can change.
 In Dutch collections there are about seven site-specific Serra works, several early sculptures that use rubber and neon, drawings and films, of which Museum Boijmans Van Beuningen holds about ten films and four drawings.

 The multimedia exhibition was made possible by the generous support from the Mondriaan Fund and the BankGiro Loterij.

-On 14 November 2014 the museum is organising a symposium together with the Stichting Behoud Moderne Kunst (SBMK, the Foundation for the Conservation of Contemporary Art) to shed light on various works by Serra in the collections of Dutch museums.
-The speakers include restorers and curators who work at the Stedelijk Museum Amsterdam, the Kröller-Müller Museum, the Bonnefanten Museum, Museum Boijmans Van Beuningen and SBMK, as well as freelance art historian Jan van Adrichem.
+On 14 November 2014 the museum organized a symposium together with the Stichting Behoud Moderne Kunst (SBMK, the Foundation for the Conservation of Contemporary Art) to shed light on various works by Serra in the collections of Dutch museums.
+The speakers included restorers and curators who work at the Stedelijk Museum Amsterdam, the Kröller-Müller Museum, the Bonnefanten Museum, Museum Boijmans Van Beuningen and SBMK, as well as freelance art historian Jan van Adrichem.
 All these museums and institutions have work by Richard Serra in their collections.

 Extensive research has been done prior to the exhibition.
 Read more about the artist, the history of the work and the changes it has gone through here.